 Memorial donations are asked to be sent to the to the Fonda Fair, P.O.
 Box 385 Fonda, NY 12068.

-To plant a tree in memory of Donald "Skip" McPhee, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Donald "Skip" McPhee, please visit our floral store.